NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 - 2019: Introduction of SwiftUI as a declarative UI tool.

 - 2020: SwiftUI 2.0 was released.
-Expanding to include additional modifierts, new layout and widgets.
+Expanding to include additional modifiers, new layout and widgets.
 Also Apple added support for maps with the Map view.
-MapKitt allows for map annotation and atellite imagery (announced at WWDC (Worldwide Developers Confrence)).
+MapKit allows for map annotation and satellite imagery (announced at Apple´s WWDC (Worldwide Developers Conference)).

 - 2021: SwiftUI 3.0 was released.
-Better integrations for macOS and watchOS alon with support for asynchrous programming via Swifts´s concurrency model (async/await).
+Better integrations for macOS and watchOS along with support for asynchrous programming via Swifts´s concurrency model (async/await).
 Also Apple added Canvas element, adding support for immediat mode drawing and performant 2D drawing (WWDC).

-- 2022: Apple relesed Swift Charts, a framework for making customizable and accessible charts (like navigation views) (WWDC).
+- 2022: Apple released Swift Charts, a framework for making customizable and accessible charts (like navigation views) (WWDC).

 - 2023: Apple announced the Apple Vision Pro, and support for devices ´was added to SwiftUI.
 New views for AR such as RealityView and ImmersiveSpace was also announced (WWDC).